GavinCodesThings/GavinRET/README.md

 ### Disassembler
 Allows you to view a program's assembly code

+Comes with a "rewriter" to make the disassembly code a little bit easier to understand

 Might include a decompiler and strings window in the future

 ### Memory Scanner
 Allows you to scan a process's memory (kinda like Cheat Engine)

+Comes with a signature and xref scanner

 ### Lua Deobfuscator/Constant Dumper
 Allows you to deobfuscate/dump obfuscated Lua code